coala/documentation/Developers/Writing_Bears.rst

 There are two kinds of bears:

 - LocalBears, which only perform analysis on each file itself
-- GlobalBears, which are project wide
+- GlobalBears, which are project wide, like the GitCommitBear

 A bear can communicate with the user via two ways: